 \section{Abstract}

-Consider a high-dimensional data set, such that for every data-point there is incomplete information.
-Each object in the data set represents a real entity, which models as a point in high-dimensional space.
-We assume that all real entities are embedded in the same space, which means they have the same dimension.
-We model the lack of information for a given object as affine subspace in $\mathbb{R}^d$ whose dimension $k$ is the number of missing features.
+Consider a high-dimensional data set, in which for every data-point there is incomplete information.
+Each object in the data set represents a real entity, which is described by a point in high-dimensional space.
+We model the lack of information for a given object as an affine subspace in $\mathbb{R}^d$ whose dimension $k$ is the number of missing features.

-Our goal in this paper is to find clusters of objects.
-The main problem is to cope with the partial information.
-We studied a simple algorithm we call \emph{Data clustering using flats minimum distances}, using the following assumptions: 1) There are $m$ clusters.
-2) Each cluster is modeled as a ball in $\mathbb{R}^d$.
-3) Each cluster contains a $\frac{n}{m}$, $k$-dimensional affine subspaces .
-4) All $k$-dimensional affine subspaces, which belong in the same cluster, are intersected with the ball of the cluster.
-5) Each $k$-dimensional affine subspace, that belong to a cluster, is selected uniformly among all $k$-dimensional affine subspaces that intersect the ball's cluster.
-A data set that satisfy these assumptions will be called \textit{separable data}.
+Our goal in this study is to find clusters of objects where the main problem is to cope with partial information and high dimension.
+Assuming the data set is separable, namely, its emergence from clusters that can be modeled as a set of disjoint ball in $\mathbb{R}^d$, we suggest a simple data clustering algorithm.
+Our suggested algorithm use the affine subspaces minimum distance and calculates pair-wise projection of the data achieving poly-logarithmic time complexity.

-Our suggested algorithm calculates pair-wise projection of the data.
-We use probabilistic considerations to prove the algorithm correctness.
-These probabilistic results are of independent interest, as can serve to better understand the geometry of high dimensional objects.
+We use probabilistic considerations to prove the algorithm's correctness.
+These probabilistic results are of independent interest, and can serve to better understand the geometry of high dimensional objects.